ShubhamRRana/WaterTankerAppv1/REFACTORING_VS_SUPABASE_STRATEGY.md

 This approach minimizes wasted effort while ensuring a clean, maintainable codebase that's ready for production.

-**Current Status:** Phase 1 is complete.
-Phase 2, Items 1-3 (Supabase Setup, Service Layer Migration, and Store Updates) are complete.
-All services and stores have been migrated to use Supabase with real-time subscriptions.
-The codebase is ready for data migration.
+**Current Status:** Phase 1 is complete (100%).
+Phase 2 is complete (100%).
+All services, stores, and data migration infrastructure have been migrated to use Supabase with real-time subscriptions.
+The migration system is ready for use via the admin UI.

 **Next Steps:**
-1. ✅ Complete Phase 1 item 4: Improve Type System
+1. ✅ Complete Phase 1 item 4: Improve Type System ✅ **COMPLETED**
-2. ✅ Complete Phase 1 item 5: Add Input Validation
+2. ✅ Complete Phase 1 item 5: Add Input Validation ✅ **COMPLETED**
 3. ✅ Complete Phase 2 item 1: Supabase Setup ✅ **COMPLETED**
 4. ✅ Complete Phase 2 item 2: Service Layer Migration ✅ **COMPLETED**
    - ✅ Migrated AuthService to Supabase Auth